scikit-hep/mplhep/README.md

   <img src="img/FontComp.png" width="400" />
 </p>

-They are Tex Gyre Heros, Helvetica and Arial respecively.
+They are Tex Gyre Heros, Helvetica and Arial respectively.

 ### Math Fonts
 - Math fonts are a separate set from regular fonts due to the amount of special characters